Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Results

-The first-order principal \gls{DVF} of sequence 1 corresponds to the expansion and contraction of the right cardiac ventricle, as well as internal motion within the liver (Fig. \ref{fig:DVF principal components and weights sequence 1}).
-By contrast, the second principal \gls{DVF} was mainly associated with respiratory motion, as the deformation vectors within the thoracic cavity tended to lean downwards uniformly.
-Notwithstanding, periodic intensity variations around the sternum and lumbar areas, primarily due to transversal motion, were captured by these two components.
-Likewise, in sequence 4, the first principal \gls{DVF} corresponds to liver deformations and artifacts at the back area (Fig. \ref{fig:DVF principal components and weights sequence 4}).
-The spatial \gls{2D} vectors constituting the second-order principal component aligned upwards relatively homogeneously, reflecting the breathing motion.
+The first-order principal \gls{DVF} in sequence 1 of the ETH Zürich dataset was primarily associated with expansion and contraction of the right cardiac ventricle and internal deformations of the liver (Fig. \ref{fig:first principal component sq 1 ETH}).
+By contrast, the second \gls{PCA} component mainly reflected respiratory motion, as most of the corresponding deformation vectors leaned downwards uniformly within the thoracic cavity (Fig. \ref{fig:second principal component sq 1 ETH}).
+The third component combined heart deformations and respiratory elements, with motion vectors pointing superiorly or posteriorly (Fig. \ref{fig:third principal component sq 1 ETH}).
+These three components also captured periodic intensity variations around the sternum and lumbar regions, largely due to transversal displacements.
+Likewise, in the fourth ETH Zürich sequence, the first-order principal \gls{DVF} corresponded to liver deformations and out-of-plane motion artifacts near the back of the body (Fig. \ref{fig:1st DVF principal component sq 4}).
+The \gls{2D} vectors forming the second component aligned upwards relatively homogeneously, reflecting breathing motion (Fig. \ref{fig:2nd DVF principal component sq 4}).
+By contrast, for each \gls{OvGU} sequence, the first principal component primarily represented the dominant \gls{SI} constituent of respiratory motion (Fig. \ref{fig:1st cpt prediction (SnAp-1 vs vs UORO vs transformer) Magdeburg}).
+The \gls{AP} displacements of the upper abdominal organs, particularly those below the liver and near the anterior abdominal wall, were also reflected in the first component, notably in sequence 6.
+In all sequences, the norm of the components $\vec{u}_j(\vec{x})$ in air/background regions tended to increase with $j$, consistent with \gls{PCA} progressively capturing variance attributable to noise (not displayed for brevity).

-In general, the time-dependent \acs{PCA} weights appeared noisy and featured a certain level of instability.
-That may be due to various reasons, including the relatively low image acquisition frequency (3.18Hz).
-Indeed, the latter is unsuitable for properly visualizing high-frequency motion such as heart's, essentially characterized by $w_1(t)$ in sequence 1.
-The most regular and periodic component was the one associated with respiratory motion\footnotemark.
-Specifically, the oscillations of $w_2(t)$ in sequence 4 had a higher frequency than $w_2(t)$ in sequence 1 because the breathing frequency in the former was higher than in the latter.
-In addition, the respiratory motion appeared more unsteady in sequence 4 than in sequence 1, which translates into higher amplitude variations in $w_2(t)$ in the former sequence compared to the latter.
-Nonetheless, the peaks of most components had some degree of synchronization, which suggests that \acs{PCA} did not completely isolate respiratory motion in a single component.